-Inspiration Point is another must-see viewpoint at Bryce Canyon National Park.
+Inspiration Point is another must-see viewpoint and Bryce Canyon photo spot.
 There are three levels to view the amphitheater at Inspiration Point.
 Take note that the cliffs at this viewpoint are exceptionally dangerous.
 The edges are crumbly rock with slippery slopes and sheer drop-offs below.
 It’s important to remain on trails and behind railings, and watch children here!

 Sunset Point is a well-visited overlook due to the popular Thor’s Hammer and Silent City you can see from here.
 The name Sunset Point is deceptive thought because it’s NOT a good location for sunset photography.
-At this viewpoint, the best Bryce Canyon photos happen at sunrise when the light illuminates the hoodoos.
+We feel this is one of the best Bryce Canyon sunrise photography spots when the light illuminates the hoodoos.

 Sunrise Point in Bryce Canyon National Park offers stunning views of the Aquarius Plateau and the Sinking Ship.
 And as the name suggests, the colorful vistas you’ll see at sunrise make it a popular spot at this time of day.
 It’s also a pretty good spot for sunset photography to see and capture the last bit of light on the Sinking Ship in the distance.

 Fairyland Point is the last stop along the scenic drive in Bryce Canyon when going from North to South like we recommend.
 But it can be easily overlooked and many people drive past without knowing it’s there.
 We like to take close-up photos of the hoodoos at Fairyland Point.
 The hoodoos glow in the morning light and really stand out, creating an amazing photo of Bryce Canyon.